 Buying a home from a seller is not a one-on-one experience.
-Both Buyer and Seller will need to convene a team of professionals and experts to inform, aid, and guide them through the home buying process.
+Both buyer and seller will need to convene a team of professionals and experts to inform, aid, and guide them through the home buying process.
 As a buyer, who are the people who will be on your team, and what are their roles?
 Here is a breakdown of the most common and most important people on your side.

 Even if you’re a seasoned home buyer, working with experienced professionals can be to your advantage.
 Your agent and lender are key to the process—from searching and negotiating to financing and filing paperwork.
 Finding the right people to help you takes time, but can potentially save you thousands of dollars down the road.

 In most cases, buyers rely on the help of a real estate agent throughout the entire homebuying journey.
 When you first meet with your agent, you’ll discuss your goals and priorities in home buying, and the agent weighs these desires against current trends in the market.
 A good agent is knowledgeable in market prices, neighborhood qualities, and real estate law and will help you strategize the experience.
 Your agent should meet up with you as you shop for homes, and use their experienced eye to point out features and flaws in the home that you might otherwise miss.
-Agents get involved in the final negotiations for a home, and can be an advocate during closing.
+Agents get involved in the final negotiations for a home and can be an advocate during closing.
 Often, agents are the ones who hand you the keys when it’s all said and done.

 The title company legitimizes the title of the property and issues insurance for the title.
 This protects the buyer from any outstanding claims over the ownership of the property.
-The Title company can also be the one that handles the Escrow Account, the trust that holds the money and important documents until the purchase agreement is closed.
+The title company can also be the one that handles the escrow account, the trust that holds the money and important documents until the purchase agreement is closed.

 The insurance agent comes in after the home inspection.
 Many lenders will not close the sale until the buyer has purchased insurance on the home.
-There are two main types of homeowner’s insurance: a replacement-cost policy, and cash-value policy.
-A replacement-cost policy is more expensive than a cash-value policy, but it’s a good idea for older homes where the cost to replace is probably higher than the value of the property itself.
+There are two main types of homeowner’s insurance: a replacement-cost policy, and a cash-value policy.
+A replacement-cost policy is more expensive than a cash-value policy but is a good idea for older homes where the cost to replace is probably higher than the value of the property itself.
 A cash-value policy protects the home from depreciation in the market and ensures the home is insured for the amount you purchased it for.

 Frequently Asked Questions